 Keep it concise

 Of course, you could go on and on about what makes your product special, but that comes after the value proposition.
 Your value proposition should be almost like a thesis statement for your product: the shortest, most effective way to say the most important thing about your product.

-A good value proposition should be just one or two sentences.
+A great value proposition should be just one or two sentences.
 It should state exactly what your product does to address your client’s pain point and how it does that better than anyone else on the market.